 That Justice has approved the Delta/Northwest and United/Continental mergers, but not this one, is because “circumstances are different, the facts changed, they came too late,” Levine says.
 The government could live with having four network carriers with differing interests, but not with three that are so closely aligned.

 That an administration changes its view is not without precedent.
-In 1998, after years of encouraging major defense contractors to consolidate, the Clinton administration's Justice Department, backed by the, successfully filed a suit to block a proposed merger of and , arguing that the combination of the Defense Department's largest and third-largest suppliers would create “unprecedented anti-competitive concerns.”
+In 1998, after years of encouraging major defense contractors to consolidate, the Clinton administration's Justice Department, backed by the Pentagon, successfully filed a suit to block a proposed merger ofand , arguing that the combination of the 's largest and third-largest suppliers would create “unprecedented anti-competitive concerns.”
 The suit came just a year after the government had OK'd 's acquisition of McDonnell Douglas.

 The future of American is indeed the wild card in the industry.
 Obviously, if Justice is successful in its opposition, that “would not lead to immediate elimination,” says Hamlin, of American or US Airways, but “it will be increasingly difficult for American to compete with giants [Delta and United].”